 This plugin cares for user accounts security, user login security, user registration security, database security, file system security, htaccess and wp-config.php file backup and restore, and more.

-This free plugin keeps your WordPress website, its media and database backed up to Dropbox on a regular basis.
-You can choose a day, a time and how often you wish your backup to be performed, and where it’ll be saved within Dropbox.
+This free plugin keeps your WordPress website, its media and database backed up to Dropbox, Drive and a lineup of other storage options on a regular basis.
+You can choose how often you wish your backup to be performed, and control exactly what is going to be backed up.

 You can always make your website better.
 Download the Ultimate WordPress Website Checklist and make sure your site is ready and optimized for your visitors.